markvrma/discord-bot-sample/README.md

 - In botFunctions
   - created and modified the files which were then used for bot commands

+- I also made multiple formatting and beautifying commits

 ### This was part of a Open Source Competition where I made contributions to multiple projects and secured second place
 ### https://www.linkedin.com/posts/aasf-iiitmg_github-opensource-gsoc-activity-6861640955703934976-VX43

 ### You can view the entire repository on https://github.com/hitenSharm/Discord-Meme-and-Music-Bot/tree/development